 Seriously though, wouldn’t it be great to write a book?
 To see your name on that glossy cover, flip the pages filled with words you’ve written, to be able to tell your friends, “I’m an author.”

-How to Right a Book in Nine (Not So) Easy Steps »
+How do you write a book?How to Right a Book in Nine (Not So) Easy Steps »

 You want to become a writer, but you’re not sure how to stay disciplined.
 But now that it’s 2018, you’re ready to commit and focus on your writing (or refocus).
 Where do you start?

 Well, that’s where our 7 Day Creative Writing Challenge comes in!7 Day Creative Writing Challenge »

 The stereotypical writer used to be a silent, brooding genius who kept to himself and rarely ventured into the outside world, except to do “research” on how the subjects of his stories lived.
 People imagined an entire profession of Emily Dickinsons, pale and contemplative.